adblockplus/adblockplus/README.md

 * `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).

-options.html
+new-options.html
 ------------

-This is the implementation of the Adblock Plus options page which is the primary UI for changing settings and for managing filter lists.
+This is the new implementation of the Adblock Plus options page which will be the primary UI for changing settings and for managing filter lists.

-The behavior of this page is affected by a number of URL parameters:
+To aid testing, the behavior of this page is affected by a number of URL
+parameters:

 * `addonVersion`: sets addon version application parameter that is used for creating the link to the version-specific release notes